 As discussed above, inefficiencies in the reconstruction and selection of the $\mu\mu$ events lead to kinematic biases in the embedded event samples because of the limited detector acceptance.
 The global efficiency of the trigger selection in the kinematic regime where embedded event samples can be applied amounts to about 80%, the combined reconstruction and identification efficiency lies well above 95%.
-Both efficiencies are estimated differentially in a fine grid in muon η and $p{\rm T}$, using the "tag-and-probe" method.
+Both efficiencies are estimated differentially in a fine grid in muon $\eta$ and $p{\rm T}$ , using the "tag-and-probe" method.
 They are then used to correct for the effects of the detector acceptance.

 As a consequence, not only the kinematic distributions but also the yield of the estimated $\tau\tau$ events can be obtained directly via the embedding technique, assuming the same branching fraction of the Z boson into muons and tau leptons.
-This is achieved by correcting for the detector acceptance and selection efficiency of the $\mu\mu$ events and applying the reconstruction and selection efficiency from the τ -embedded event sample.
-Residual corrections of these efficiencies with respect to the data, are discussed in Section 7.1.
-When applied to the data this estimate renders uncertainties in the production cross sections and integrated luminosity irrelevant for the involved processes, as will be further discussed in Section 7.2.
+This is achieved by correcting for the detector acceptance and selection efficiency of the $\mu\mu$ events and applying the reconstruction and selection efficiency from the $\tau$ -embedded event sample.
+Residual corrections of these efficiencies with respect to the data, are discussed in section 7.1.
+When applied to the data this estimate renders uncertainties in the production cross sections and integrated luminosity irrelevant for the involved processes, as will be further discussed in section 7.2.

-5.2 Removal of μ energy deposits from the reconstructed event record
+5.2 Removal of $\mu$ energy deposits from the reconstructed event record

 In the second step, all energy deposits of the selected muons are removed from the reconstructed event record.
 This is done at the level of hits in the inner tracker and muon systems, and clusters in the calorimeters.
 Hits in the tracker are identified by their association to the fitted global-muon track.
-Clusters in the calorimeters are identified by the intercept of the muon trajectory interpolated through the calorimeters, as discussed in Section 3.
+Clusters in the calorimeters are identified by the intercept of the muon trajectory interpolated through the calorimeters, as discussed in section 3.
 If an intercept matches with the position of a calorimeter cluster, an energy amount corresponding to a minimum ionizing particle is subtracted from the cluster.
-If the energy of the modified cluster drops below the noise threshold defined for the event reconstruction, the cluster is removed from the event record.
-By this procedure, all traces of the selected muons in the detector can be removed from the event reconstruction even in detector environments with additional hadronic activity in the vicinity of the selected muons.
+If the energy of the modified cluster drops below the noise threshold defined for the event reconstruction, the cluster is removed from the event reconstruction even in detector environments with additional hadronic activity in the vicinity of the selected muons.

 Effects of the removal of energy deposits in the calorimeters can arise in cases where the energy deposit of the muon is not completely removed or leads to the split of a geometrically extended cluster into more than one piece.
 Such a removal may lead to the reconstruction of spurious photon or neutral hadron candidates.
 These additionally reconstructed objects are usually of low energy and low reconstruction quality, and play a negligible role in the target analyses.
-The removal of the energy deposits of the muons from the detector is illustrated in Fig. 3.
-In Fig. 3 (left), a selected $Z \to \mu\mu$ candidate event in the data set is displayed in the η - φ plane of the calorimeters, with the intercepts of the reconstructed muons with the calorimeter surface and clusters in the ECAL (HCAL) shown.
-One muon (with $p_T = 32 \,\text{GeV}$) in the upper and one muon (with $p_T = 59 \,\text{GeV}$) in the lower parts of the figure are visible.
-Several clusters in the calorimeters have been associated with the incident muon trajectories.
-In Fig. 3 (right) the same detector area is shown after the hits and energy deposits associated with the muons have been removed from the reconstructed event record.
-The HCAL clusters associated with each corresponding muon have been completely removed, whereas the energy of the ECAL cluster associated with the muon in the lower part of the figure has been reduced.
-The remaining ECAL cluster is identified as low-energy photon in the subsequent reconstruction.
+The removal of the energy deposits of the muons from the detector is illustrated in figure 3.
+In figure 3 (left), a selected $Z \rightarrow \mu\mu$ candidate event in the data set is displayed in the $\eta-\phi$ plane of the calorimeters, with the intercepts of the reconstructed muons with the calorimeter surface and clusters in the ECAL (HCAL) shown.
+One muon (with $p_T = 32 \text{ GeV}$ ) in the upper and one muon (with $p_T = 59 \text{ GeV}$ ) in the lower parts of the figure are visible.
+Several clusters in the calorimeters have been associated